California Driver Handbook - Miscellaneous Licensing Information

 Qualified drivers may be eligible to renew their driver license online at DMV's website at the www.dmv.ca.gov or by mail.

-The DMV issues a driver license for five years.
-The driver license expires on your birthday in the year shown on the driver license.
+The DMV may issue a driver license for five years.
+The driver license expires on your birthday in the year shown on the driver license, unless otherwise indicated.
 It is against the law to drive with an expired driver license.

 A driving test may be required as part of any driver license transaction.
 Driving tests are not required simply because of age.